albertvidalgon13/SOA/README.md

-Code of a simple SO based on linux 2.4 kernel.
+## Code of a simple SO based on linux 2.4 kernel.

-FIB-UPC subject.

 E1 and E2 grade: 10